cafeasp/n8n-shopify-graphql/README.md

 2. Select **Get Products** operation
 3. Choose status filters: Active, Archived, or Draft (can select multiple)
 4. (Optional) Enter **Exclude Tags** to filter out products with specific tags (e.g., `skip, discontinued`)
+5. (Optional) Enable **Include Images** to return up to 5 images per product (disabled by default to keep responses lightweight)
-5. Choose retrieval mode:
+6. Choose retrieval mode:
    - **Return All = OFF**: Set a limit (default: 10) to get a specific number of products
    - **Return All = ON**: Automatically fetch all products using pagination (no limit needed)
-6. The node will return filtered product details including variants
+7. The node will return filtered product details including variants

 **Returned data includes:**
 - Product details (title, description, handle, status, dates)
 - Up to 10 variants per product (id, title, price, SKU)
 - Inventory item IDs for each variant (for inventory management integrations)
+- Product images (id, url, altText) — up to 5 per product, when **Include Images** is enabled

 **Filtering options:**
 - **Status**: Filter by product status (Active, Archived, Draft)
 - **Exclude Tags**: Comma-separated list of tags to exclude.
 Products with ANY of these tags will be filtered out.
 For example, entering `skip, test` will exclude all products tagged with either "skip" or "test".
+- **Include Images**: Toggle to include product images in the response.
+Disabled by default for faster, smaller responses.

 **Note:** All product operations (Get Products, Get Product by SKU) return the `inventoryItem.id` field for each variant, which is required for Shopify's Inventory API operations.